Why Incontinence Occurs

 Continence depends on properly functioning muscles and nerves in and around the rectum and anal canal.
 Any condition that interferes with these complex mechanisms may result in incontinence.

-Examples of events or conditions that can affect continence and lead to bowel incontinence or accidental bowel leakage (ABL) include:
+Examples of events or conditions that can affect continence and lead to bowel incontinence, or loss of bowel control, include:

 - irritable bowel syndrome (IBS),